gitter-badger/trapjs/README.md

     overall easier to understand, and to not get into a 'Trap' while coding!

     Go to the Trap.js's GitHub wiki for more on Trap: https://github.com/bjskistad/trapjs/wiki

+    To install through the terminal, use npm install https://github.com/bjskistad/trapjs